sameerrajputra/transaction_task/README.md

 ## Running the app

 1. Keep running Docker
-2. Inside project directory, do the below steps:
+2. Inside project directory, create a .env file .
+3. You can copy .env.sample to .env file and then do the below steps:

 ```bash
 # docker create container